Enabled Channels

 If you have already a WABA, go to the Embedded Signup (WhatsApp) section to linked your WABA with our system.

-To add an Email or Push senders to the platform, select the Add Sender button.
-Once selected, it will display 2 types of channels:
+To add Email or Push senders, or to create a new WhatsApp Business Account (WABA) with its associated phone numbers (senders) in the space, select the Add Sender button.
+Once selected, it will display three (3) types of channels: